On the

 Psychotherapists and Mental Health Practitioners created a rare

-opportunity for transgender and genderqueer people to speak about
+opportunity for transgender and genderqueer people to

 their helpful, insulting, insensitive, uplifting, pathologizing,